 Data show a species in decline.
 Current rates of reproduction and survival will not sustain the population into the future.
-Population viability analysis predicts extinction of the species within 10 years.
+Population viability analysis predicts the extinction of the species within 10 years.
 The forests that the Kiwikiu currently exists in are well protected: habitat management already includes removing ungulates and invasive species.
 Managers do not currently have the tools necessary to be able to mitigate the remaining threats in their current range (avian disease, vector and predator control on a landscape scale, weather).
 Climate change models predict that Kiwikiu habitat could decrease to 7 km2 on the windward slope by 2080-2100.
-The combination of all these factors and limitations make moving these birds to a new habitat (thus expanding their range) the most immediately viable option to secure their survival.

 The Kiwikiu captive population was initiated in 1997 and founding individuals were collected from the eastern subpopulation in 1999, 2001, and 2005.
-San Diego Zoo Global manages the conservation-breeding program at the Maui Bird Conservation Center and Keahou Bird Conservation Center in Hawai’i.
-Five genetic founders have composed the captive population.
-There are only 7-8 individuals that may be released into the wild.
-The relatively small number of breeding females and the unique life history characteristics (pair bonding, one egg per clutch, long juvenile dependency) of the Kiwikiu limits current breeding potential in captivity.
-Because of the low numbers and low genetic diversity of Kiwikiu in captivity, wild Kiwikiu will need to be used in the reintroduction.
+San Diego Zoo Wildlife Alliance manages the Hawaiian Endangered Bird Conservation Breeding Program at the Maui Bird Conservation Center and Keauhou Bird Conservation Center on Maui and Hawaiʻi Islands.
+The initial conservation breeding population was founded by five genetic founders.
+When proposed, the conservation breeding program was believed to be able to preserve 90% of the current genetic diversity for 100 years.
+Due to the relatively small number of breeding females and the unique life history characteristics (pair bonding, one egg per clutch, long juvenile dependency) of Kiwikiu, this conservation breeding program has seen limited success of this species in captivity.

 The creation of an additional population of Kiwikiu is a critical management action that is necessary to improve the long-term population viability of the species and is a high-priority action listed in the species’ recovery plan, and for USFWS, DLNR-DOFAW, and MFBRP.